Connecticut Labor Laws Guide

 According to Connecticut Child Labor Laws, the term “minors” refers to young people under 18 who CAN be employed, but with a different set of rules and regulations.

-Their main purpose is to ensure that education is a priority to minors, while employment is something that only enhances their academic and life experience.
+Their main purpose is to ensure that education is a priority for minors, while employment is something that only enhances their academic and life experience.

-Some of the most relevant limitations regarding the employment of minors are noticed in the following categories:
+Some of the most relevant limitations regarding the employment of minors are noted in the following categories:

-1. Minors are forbidden to work in any hazardous positions
+1. Minors are forbidden to work in any hazardous positions, and

 With the exception of emancipated minors, the hourly minimum wage for minors must be at least 85% of the standard rate.